 Remote Desktop - Windows

 If your work computer has the Windows operating system, the Windows Remote Desktop function lets you log on to your work computer from most other computers that have a high-speed Internet connection.
 This allows you to use your work computer as though it were right in front of you to access all of your e-mail, documents, and applications.
-For those with Windows XP Pro or Vista on their work computers, Remote Desktop is the most comprehensive solution to accessing work resources from another computer (both on and off campus).
+Remote Desktop is the most comprehensive solution to accessing work resources from another computer (both on and off campus).